Tadeusz Nowakowski: Youth

 Tadeusz Nowakowski was born on 8 November 1917, in Olsztyn, then known as "Allenstein" as part of the German Empire.
 His father Stanisław was a journalist and national activist.
 His mother was Emilia Gerke.
+In 1912 the couple emigrated to the USA arriving on 1st September.
+However by 16 June 1913 they returned to Poland and settled in Olsztyn.
 As a result of the 1920 East Prussian plebiscite, Warmia was granted to the Germans and the Nowakowski family had to leave Olsztyn.
 In the winter of 1920, they arrived in Bydgoszcz where they lived till 1939: residing first at 15 Podgórna Street in Szwederowo district, they finally settled at 28 Swiętej Trojcy Street.

 Tadeusz attended the State High School and Gymnasium at Grodzka Street, where in 1936 he passed his secondary school exam or Matura.
 Already during his school years, he was writing poems and columns for the school magazine "Ogniwa" and for the local paper "Dziennik Bydgoski".
 Additionally, he collaborated with "Polskie Radio Pomorza i Kujaw" (Radio PiK) (Polish Radio of Kujawsko-Pomorskie), a local branch of the national network which just opened in one of the hall of the Municipal Theatre of Bydgoszcz.

 During his junior high school period, he was active as a scout, as he belonged to the "Jan Kiliński" 4th Bydgoszcz Scout Team, also called "Bydgoszcz Blue Four" (Błękitna Czwórka Bydgoski).
 In 1938, Tadeusz started studies at the Polish philology department of the University of Warsaw, which were interrupted by the outbreak of World War II on 1 September 1939.